alphagov/paas-cf/doc/non_dev_deployments.md

 Once the deployer-concourse has been created, the bootstrap-concourse should be destroyed.

+### Environments that create tags in git.

+Some deployments create release tags in git (eg the ci master deployment, and the staging deployment).
+These therefore need write access to the git repo.
+This is done as follows:

+* Run the `generate-git-keys` job on the deployer concourse (found in the `release` group of the `create-bosh-cloudfoundry` pipeline)
+* Grab the generated ssh public key from the output of that job.
+* Add this as a deploy key to the repo.
+Set the title to the FQDN of the deployer concourse, and give it write access.

 ## Recording credentials etc.

 Once deployed, concourse password should be recorded in the credentials store